“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 “What the?
 Are you kidding me–?”
 Nayleen demanded through clenched teeth.

-“Piercing it doesn’t work, slamming it doesn’t work, guess the only thing we got left is cutting it or setting it on fire entirely…” Sairek puffed, feeling sweat starting to accumilate on his forehead and temples.
-“Just what the heck are we supposed to do with this thing...?”
+“Piercing it doesn’t work, slamming it doesn’t work, guess the only thing we got left is cutting it or setting it on fire entirely…” Sairek puffed, feeling sweat starting to accumulate on his forehead and temples.
+“Just what the heck are we supposed to do with this thing?”

 “I know I've got daggers but I don’t know if it’ll be too effective against that thing… Maybe if I cut it at the stem thing there, but how am I going to climb it to reach it?”
 Nayleen growled.

-It fully stood up now, though its aggression seemed to be momentarily paused as instead of ‘running’ at them, it was taking a slower walk once more.
-That didn’t stop it from raising one of it’s tendrils up overhead, swinging it downward towards Sairek.
+Just like Sairek, the... 'thing' fully stood up now, though its aggression seemed to be momentarily paused as instead of ‘running’ at them, it was taking a slower walk once more.
+That didn’t stop it from raising one of it’s tendrils up overhead, swinging it downward towards Sairek this time.

 “Cyial–!”
 Sairek shouted, but he didn’t get much time to react as another tendril swung towards them to his side again and this time towards on his left rather than overhead.

-They both groaned, momentarily dazed.
-Sairek soon felt something around his leg and suddenly,. tightly, and was hauled upwards by his.
-He yelled out in frantic surprise, dangling by one leg upside down from one of those vine-like tendrils secured around his ankle and calf, while Nayleen was facing similar trouble, having her waist be wrapped around as she kicked and squirmed, though she was still right side up.
+They both groaned, momentarily dazed from their tumble.
+Sairek soon felt something around his leg and suddenly, gripping him tightly and was hauled upwards.
+He yelled out in frantic surprise, dangling by one leg upside down from one of those vine-like tendrils secured around his ankle and calf.
+Nayleen was facing similar trouble, having her waist be wrapped around as she kicked and squirmed, though she was still right-side up.

 "Ungh...!
-L-Let me go...!"
+L-Let us go...!"
 Sairek demanded, though like this, dangling painfully, there was little he could do.
 He couldn't even right himself to aim his staff properly like this.

 The creature let out a gurgling hiss—a hiss that was soon cut off as some sort of disk of iron that was tossed from the west side of the forest came out from the trees.
 It aimed for the stem and sliced through a decent section of it.
-There was a hiss that came from the creature’s body, which lowered and lowered in pitch as the tendrils suddenly became lax, dropping Sairek and Nayleen back to the ground while the creature crumpled to the floor in a heavy thud.
+That initial hiss that came from the creature’s body lowered and lowered in pitch as the tendrils suddenly became lax, dropping Sairek and Nayleen back to the ground while the creature crumpled to the floor in a heavy thud.

 “Unmph…!”
-Sairek let out when he landed squarely on his back from a eight foot drop, wincing and staring upwards.
+Sairek let out in a pained grunt when he landed squarely on his back from a eight foot drop, wincing and facing upwards toward the sky.
 Desperately, feeling he was still in danger, he flexed and shifted the weight of his body to the side and rolled sideways along the ground, scrambling back up to his feet.
 He panted hard from the adrenaline whilst he stared in disbelief for a moment, fearing that this thing would begin moving again.

 Cyial immediately ran up to them.
 “Are you guys okay?!”

 “Y-Yeah…” Sairek panted heavily.
 He slowly pushed himself back up to his feet.
-“What the Blazes was that, though…?”
+“What the Blazes was that thing, though…?”

 Nayleen pushed herself up too.
-“That was close… thanks for the save, Cyial, whatever it was that you threw, I guess they cut easily enough after all.”
+“That was close… thanks for the save, Cyial, whatever it was that you threw at it, I guess they cut easily enough after all.”

 “Th-That wasn’t me.”
-Cyial said, shaking his head.
+Cyial stammered, shaking his head 'no'.

 “Huh?
 Then—" Sairek began, but seeing movement to his side, he immediately spun around and clenched his teeth as the creature began to move once again and work its way upright, a terrible hissing sound coming from it.